Task-Adaptive Saliency Guidance for Exemplar-free Class Incremental Learning: Experimental Results

 \subsection{Additional Analysis}

 In this section we take a deeper look at the method we propose.
-If not specified, the results are produced using ROSS integrated into SSRE~\cite{zhu2022self}.
+If not specified, the results are produced using TASS integrated into SSRE~\cite{zhu2022self}.

-\minisection{Ablation Study.} To assess each component ROSS, we performed a set of ablations using the 10-task setting on CIFAR-100 (see Table~\ref{tab:abl}).
-We do ablations on both PASS~\cite{zhu2021prototype} and SSRE~\cite{zhu2022self}.
-Low-level multi-task supervision is crucial and improve by 2.2\% and 1.2\% for PASS and SSRE, respectively.
-Dilated boundary supervison further boosts the performance by about 1-2 points.
-Saliency noise injection is also helpful for both methods and it improves by 1.5\% points for PASS.
-In total, ROSS improves baselines by 5.5\% and 2.9\% points, respectively.
-Note that SSRE is the previous state-of-the-art method and our method outperforms it by a large margin.
+\minisection{Ablation Study.} We performed ablations using the 10-task setting on CIFAR-100 (see Table~\ref{tab:abl}).
+We ablate on both PASS~\cite{zhu2021prototype} and SSRE~\cite{zhu2022self}.
+Low-level multi-task supervision is crucial and improves by 2.2\% (PASS) and 1.2\% (SSRE).
+Dilated boundary supervision further boosts performance by about 1-2\%.
+Saliency noise injection is also helpful for both methods and improves by 1.5\% for PASS.
+In total, TASS improves baselines by 5.5\% and 2.9\% points, respectively.
+Note that SSRE is the previous state-of-the-art method and TASS outperforms it by a large margin.

-\minisection{Low-level multi-task.} To analyze the effect of our proposed low-level saliency supervision, we performed experiments on ImageNet-Subset in the 5 and 10 task settings.
+\minisection{Low-level Multi-task Supervision.} To analyze the effect of our proposed low-level saliency supervision, we performed experiments on ImageNet-Subset in the 5 and 10 task settings.
 We first plot the loss across tasks in Figure~\ref{Fig:caf}(c).
 After learning to predict boundary and saliency maps in the first task, the network maintains good performance for the rest of the 5 task sequence.
 This shows that the low-level tasks are stable during continual learning.
 Furthermore, we visualize the results of saliency and boundary map prediction during incremental learning in Figure~\ref{Fig:caf}(a-b).
 We give some examples of predicted boundary and saliency maps after learning different tasks.
-Although CIL involves samples of different classes, we see that the low-level outputs are relatively stable and class-agnostic.
+Although CIL involves samples of different classes, we see that the low-level outputs are relatively stable and class agnostic.
 Since the model is able to stably predict these low-level features across tasks, it therefore can preserve useful prior knowledge for continual learning.

-\minisection{Saliency denoising across stages.} To show the effect of saliency denoising, we look at the 5-task setting on ImageNet-Subset.
-We visualize a sample and its saliency at different training phases and encoder stages in Figure~\ref{fig:pa1}.
-With the help of the denoising process, the encoder is able to mitigate intermediate saliency drift and maintain accurate attention.
-When testing on old samples, the network reduces the saliency drift and focuses on important regions.